Rinchyenbat/HappyNewYear2026/QUICKSTART.md

 ## Production Setup

-For production deployment, see [OAUTH_IMPLEMENTATION.md](OAUTH_IMPLEMENTATION.md) for:
+For production deployment, follow the Facebook OAuth section in [README.md](README.md).
-- Real Instagram OAuth setup
-- Environment variable configuration
-- Deployment checklist

 ---